woodsiz/growing-pains/content/pages/blog/post-six.md

 colors: colors-a
 date: '2024-01-08'
 author: content/data/team/doris-soto.json
+excerpt: >-
-excerpt: 'How are you engaging with people that experience your brand? '
+  How are you engaging with talent that have an experience with your business?
+  How do we truly nurture the silver medalists candidates who were a "not right now" at interview?
 featuredImage:
   type: ImageBlock
   url: /images/featured-Image6.jpg